toniher/biomirror/mysql/README.md

 # MySQL scripts

 * Different scripts for uploading info.
 Since it uses Aria Engine, MariaDB must be used (change to MyISAM if using MySQL).
-* Modify config.json accordingly to suit your needs.
+* Modify ```config.json``` accordingly to suit your needs.
+This example configuration file is used in the different subdirectories.

 ## Notes